CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 - **Influential External Factors**</p>
 The **unemployment rate**, **commute time**, and **median age** play pivotal roles in significantly influencing housing prices</p>
-**Actionable Insight**: Buyers could look for areas with lower unemployment rates and reasonable commute times to work, coupled with a favorable median age demographic, to secure a property that promises a good quality of life and appreciation over time.</p>
+**Actionable Insight**: Buyers might consider targeting areas with low unemployment rates and manageable commute times to work, aiming to secure a property that not only ensures a high quality of life but also holds the potential for value appreciation over time.</p>

 ## Recommendation
 - **Data-Driven Marketing**:</p>